waii-ai/waii-sdk-py/doc/docs/database-module.md

 #### BigQuery

-Here’s an example of how to create a `DBConnection` object for BigQuery using the service account JSON:
+Here's an example of how to create a `DBConnection` object for BigQuery using the service account JSON:

 ##### Step 1: Create the Service Account Key (JSON)
 To create the service account key (JSON), follow the instructions in the [Google Cloud Documentation](https://cloud.google.com/iam/docs/keys-create-delete#creating).